Modelling the Impact of Device Imperfections on Electron Shuttling in SiMOS devices: Results

 \subsection{Impact of Interface roughness}

 Having identified the bucket-brigade regime in the ideal flat-interface case, we now examine how introducing interface roughness affects shuttling quality for different speeds and clavier-gate voltages.
+Successive snapshots from one of these simulations are shown in Fig.~\ref{fig:rms_frames}.

-We use the ACF-PSD approach, discussed in Sec.~\ref{sec: interface_roughness}, to model the Si/SiO$_2$ interface for increasing root-mean-square roughnesses ($\text{RMS}\in\{0.3,0.5,0.7,0.9\}\text{nm}$) shown in Fig.~\ref{fig:surfaces}.
+We use the ACF-PSD approach, discussed in Sec.~\ref{sec: interface_roughness}, to model the Si/SiO$_2$ interface for increasing root-mean-square roughnesses ($\text{RMS}\in\{0.3,0.5,0.7,0.9\}~\text{nm}$) shown in Fig.~\ref{fig:surfaces}.
 The Hurst coefficient $H$ of the roughness was fixed at 0.3 --- a value motivated by the interface topography study completed by Jacobs \textit{et al.} \cite{Jacobs2017surfacetopography}.

-Successive snapshots from one of these simulations are shown in Fig.~\ref{fig:rms_frames}.
+To save computational resources, we perform our analysis using a single random interface realisation for a typical device rather than a statistical ensemble of different interfaces.
+This approach is justified by the self-averaging nature of the simulations: as the electron is shuttled over a distance of 140~nm, it samples numerous distinct topographical features.

 We observe negligible electron loss ($P_L<10^{-2}$) across the entire RMS-clavier voltage-shuttling speed parameter space simulated.
-Despite this, we find that the onset of the bucket-brigade regime is consistent at $V_c=100\text{ mV}$ for all roughnesses (see Fig.~\ref{fig:rms_heatmaps}), further highlighting that while standard electrostatic confinement suffices to localise an electron in SiMOS devices with realistic interface roughness, it may not be sufficient for the conveyor-belt shuttling mode for architectures where the clavier-gates are split across multiple gate layers.
+Despite this, we find that the onset of the bucket-brigade regime is consistent at $V_c=100~\text{mV}$ for all roughnesses (see Fig.~\ref{fig:rms_heatmaps}), further highlighting that while standard electrostatic confinement suffices to localise an electron in SiMOS devices with realistic interface roughness, it may not be sufficient for the conveyor-belt shuttling mode for architectures where the clavier-gates are split across multiple gate layers.